On this page

 • Point-biserial and biserial assume the continuous variable is normally distributed within each group defined by the binary variable.
 Biserial additionally assumes the binary split is artificial (an underlying continuum was dichotomized).

-• Phi, Cramér’s V, and the mutual-information family all rest on a contingency-table framework — expected cell frequencies should ideally be ≥ 5 per cell.
+• Phi, Cramér’s V, and the mutual-information family all rest on a contingency-table framework — expected cell frequencies should ideally be ≥ 5 per cell (for Phi and Cramér’s V, the expected-cell-count check flags when they aren’t).
 Continuous variables are auto-discretized into equal-frequency bins; with very small samples, the bins may be too sparse to trust.

 • η² (correlation ratio) relies on the one-way ANOVA framework — roughly equal variances across groups and approximately normal within-group distributions help the F-based p-value but don’t affect the η² statistic itself.